-We shared three dishes:

-- Coquilles St Jacques on the shell with a savoury veggie mixture, 12 euros - Terrine of octopus, potatoes, tomatoes and black olives, 13 - Risotto with chicken, pump-kin, pinenuts and thyme, 12 - 4 draught beers, 10 euros There was a charge of 1.50 euros per person for olives. bread and grissini Total cost with VAT: 48 euros.

-tunately, there were two basic mistakes: the potatoes were undercooked and the octopus was overcooked.
+We shared three dishes: Coquilles St Jacques on the shell with a savoury veggie mixture, 12 euros Terrine of octopus, potatoes, tomatoes and black olives, 13 Risotto with chicken, pump-kin, pinenuts and thyme, 12 tunatery, there were two pasic mis takes: the potatoes were undercooked and the octopus was overcooked.
 That meant that the potatoes were on the hard side and the octopus wasn't as tender as it should have been.
 We told the waitress about the potatoes and we saw her go straight to the kitchen latch where she told the cook: "The potatoes were underdone."
 When the potatoes are tender and the octopus slices are butter-soft, this will be a superb dish.